CastroForGeorgia/GA-5/content/_campaign/welcome-hub/get-involved/neighborhood-lead-handbook.md

+---
+layout: welcome-hub-page
+title: "Neighborhood Lead Handbook | Andres Castro Campaign"
+description: "Lead your community with this comprehensive guide to organizing neighbors, fostering engagement, and making local voices heard in our grassroots campaign."
+---

 # 🏘️ Neighborhood Lead Handbook

 Thank you for stepping up as a **Neighborhood Lead** for Castro for Georgia!
 You're playing a critical role in grassroots democracy—organizing your neighbors, fostering community engagement, and making local voices heard.